Biking vs. driving calculator

 How cost effective?
-That’s the real question, isn’t it?
+That's the real question, isn't it?
 Bike advocates often point out how much people can save by driving less, but their general numbers are tough to translate to a personal level.
-Well, Michael Bluejay, who runs the outstanding Saving Electricity site that I’ve mentioned many times before, has come up with a biking vs. driving calculator that lets folks plug in the numbers for their personal situation.
+Well, Michael Bluejay, who runs the outstanding Saving Electricity site that I've mentioned many times before, has come up with an Owning a Car vs Not Owning a Car calculator that lets folks plug in the numbers for their personal situation.

 At his site, Bluejay writes:

 Riding your bike can make you a millionaire!
 You're paying more for your car than you think.
 A typical American who goes car-free for 35 years can save nearly a million dollars, even adjusted for inflation, and even if they pay for taxi, bus, and car-share trips often.
 Use the calculator to find how much you can save in your particular situation.

 Now, I'm an advocate of walking and biking, but I think Bluejays's claims are a little unrealistic.
 Yes, driving is expensive.
 Yes, biking (or walking) can save you money.
 But it's unlikely that the average person has the ability to simply give up their car.

 Instead, I think it's more practical to do what I've done: find ways to drive less and reduce your driving costs.
 I don't have the ability (or desire) to give up my Mini completely, but I've enjoyed looking for ways to drive it less.
 It's fun to walk to the gym and the grocery store.
 I enjoy biking into Portland or over to my friends' houses.
 These things are liberating, and they save me money.

 But biking isn't going to make me a millionaire.